 Primary outcomes in this study include stocks of ground nuts, maize and soybean held by the farmers and how they evolve over time.
-As there is a particular focus on marketing behaviour, we will also collect detailed information on sales made, including quantities sold, prices received, who was sold to, who made the decision and what were proceeds used for.
-As such, questions during follow up and endline on market participation will be similar to the recall data that was collected during baseline.
-Further down the impact pathway, we compare welfare, both subjective and through consumption expenditure (last month), between treatment and control households.
-However, detailed consumption expenditure data will only be collected during endline in March 2023 to avoid priming the budget neglect treatment to farmers in the control group.
+As there is a particular focus on marketing behaviour, we will also collect detailed information on sales made, including quantities sold and prices received.
+We ask similar questions on for total amounts bought of each of the crops.